The PFMA and Peter Neville

 Now either he has not asked the right questions, or he has very few clients.
 Or could it be that he is in the pockets of a pet food manufacturer mentioned in my article Bakers and Pedigree and the Channel 5 program "The Truth About Dog Food"

 So I checked him out.
 And lo and behold.
 He is the independent companion animal behaviour consultant for Purina.
 What do they manufacture?
 You've got it, Bakers.
 Not quite what one would call an independent expert.
 What a pity the PMFA totally forgot to mention that rather important and salient fact.
-I wrote an article about Bakers and Pedigree recently.
-It may just shock you?
+I wrote an article about Bakers and Pedigree The list of ingredients will probably shock you.

 I had scant respect for Peter Neville before this utterance, I have even less now.
 On his CV it states: "Clinical Professor at the Department of Veterinary Medicine, Faculty of Agriculture, Miyazaki University, Japan in 2008".
 I did not know that you could become a Clinical Professor at a Department of Veterinary Medicine without a Veterinary Degree?